steveseguin/social_stream/README.md

 ##  Donations

-I condemns Russia's brutal invasion of Ukraine. 💙💛 Please consider supporting or donating to Ukraine instead: https://war.ukraine.ua/support-ukraine/
+I condemn Russia's brutal invasion of Ukraine. 💙💛 Please consider supporting or donating to Ukraine instead: https://war.ukraine.ua/support-ukraine/

 If you still wish to send a donation to Steve, it is considered a gift, with no exchange of value or service offered or expected in return.